PhilT/vim-fsharp/README.md

 * A lightweight indenter written in pure Vimscript.
 * Robust indentation support
-* 2 line breaks ends function
+* 2 line-breaks end function
 * Reformatting support (providing above 2 blank lines rule is followed).
 For something full-featured, look at [Fantomas](https://github.com/fsprojects/fantomas) also included in [FsAutoComplete](https://github.com/neovim/nvim-lspconfig/blob/master/CONFIG.md#fsautocomplete)
 * Automated tests - Rules can be added without breaking existing functionality
-* Developed on Windows 10 and Ubuntu 20.04 with Neovim 0.5 nightly
+* Developed on Windows 10 and Ubuntu 20.04 with Neovim 0.5
-* Tested in Vim and Neovim stable and nightly
+* Tested in Vim and Neovim stable and nightly (Neovim nightly is not currently building at present so nightly builds are disabled for now)
 * Tested on Windows 10 and Ubuntu 20.04